Theo824/Solar-Charger/README.md

 <img width="940" height="599" alt="image" src="https://github.com/user-attachments/assets/356b1c90-31ff-46f3-bd56-34be84826407" />

 The graph above is the data gathered from testing the breadboard prototype on charging NiMH battery.
-It indicates auto-cutoff at 7.25 V or 1.45 V each.
+It indicates auto-cutoff at 7.25 V or 1.45 V each battery cell.

 ![NiMHBatteryCharging](https://github.com/user-attachments/assets/77f162cd-4f6b-4a62-8642-5ab6176955d2)